-- (a) In addition to the limitations on actions brought against an agricultural operation in §19-19-4 of this code, this section shall also apply to any nuisance action brought against an agricultural operation in any court of this state. - 4 (b) A person may not file a nuisance action to recover damages in which an agricultural operation is alleged to be a public or private nuisance unless: - (1) He or she is the majority legal land owner;
+- (b) A person may not file a nuisance action to recover damages in which an agricultural operation is alleged to be a public or private nuisance unless: - (1) He or she is the majority legal land owner;

-7 (2) He or she owns property adversely affected by agricultural operations within one half 8 mile of the agricultural operation; 9 (3) He or she limits the claim for damages to the actual amount his or her property is 10 devalued; and 11 (4) The agricultural operation has committed a criminal act, and found guilty.
-12 (c) No agricultural operation shall be considered to be a nuisance, private or public, by 13 any changed conditions in the locality thereof after the facility has been in operation for more 14 than one year, when the facility was not a nuisance at the time the operation began.
+7 (2) He or she owns property adversely affected by agricultural operations within one-half 8 mile of the agricultural operation; 9 (3) He or she limits the claim for damages to the actual amount his or her property is 10 devalued; and 11 (4) The agricultural operation has committed a criminal act, and found guilty.
+12 (c) No agricultural operation shall be considered to be a nuisance, private or public, by 13 any changed conditions in the locality thereof after the facility has been in operation for more than 14 one year, when the facility was not a nuisance at the time the operation began.
 15 (d) No agriculture or forestry operation or any of its appurtenances shall be or become a 16 private or public nuisance if the operators are applying reasonably acceptable management 17 practices to comply with all applicable laws and regulations.
-18 (e) No agriculture operation shall be considered a nuisance, private or public, if an 19 agricultural operation expands, in terms of acres or animal units, so long as all state and federal 20 environmental codes, laws, and regulations are met by the agricultural operation: Provided, That 21 the expansion does not: 22 (1) Create a substantially adverse effect upon the environment; 23 (2) Create a hazard to public health and safety; 24 (3) Create a measurably significant difference in environmental conditions that exceed 25 minimum recommendations of reasonably acceptable management practices for storing, 26 processing, removing or applying animal waste; or, 27 (4) Fundamentally change operations, including, but not limited to, complete relocation 28 of an agricultural operation by the owner within or without the present boundaries of the farming 29 operation.
+18 (e) No agriculture operation shall be considered a nuisance, private or public, if an 19 agricultural operation expands, in terms of acres or animal units, so long as all state and federal 20 environmental codes, laws, and regulations are met by the agricultural operation: Provided, That 21 the expansion does not: 22 (1) Create a substantially adverse effect upon the environment; 23 (2) Create a hazard to public health and safety; 24 (3) Create a measurably significant difference in environmental conditions that exceed 25 minimum recommendations of reasonably acceptable management practices for storing, 26 processing, removing or applying animal waste; or 27 (4) Fundamentally change operations, including, but not limited to, complete relocation of 28 an agricultural operation by the owner within or without the present boundaries of the farming 29 operation.
 30 (f) For the purpose of this section, a reasonable expansion may include, but is not limited 31 to: 32 (1) Sale of the agricultural operation;